 The company followed the war's circumstances.
 Recognizing when peacetime was imminent, they shut down most big mine production.
 Then fully shut down on April 1, 1918.
 Many employees left, looking for mining jobs elsewhere.

 Phelps-Dodge leased smaller gold and silver ore mines on their property.
-Mining men from surrounding areas rushed in to look at getting these leases.
+Mining men from surrounding areas rushed in trying to get these leases.
 But 1918 was economically slumping.

 Then the U.S. government got involved in silver, with passage of the Pittman Act that April.
 For four years after passage, the government purchased silver from all U.S. silver mines.
 The silver price skyrocketed!